transcom/mymove-docs/docs/backend/guides/ghc-invoicing-packages.md

+---
+sidebar_position: 7
+---

 # GHC Invoicing Packages

 High level overview diagrams
 * [Sequence diagram](https://miro.com/app/board/o9J_ls9Gt7E=/?moveToWidget=3074457365163319192&cot=14)

 _TODO: this file is to describe specifics about what packages do.
 The sequence diagram above shows how they interact.
 Word descriptions, diagrams, or anything that makes sense to get into the details of the packages should go here.
 For the most part, I'd expect a paragraph or two.
 But when needed, can go deeper.
 Useful PRs are also something to consider.
 I do not expect the filenames to be left in this doc unless a file needs to be called out.
 But for now, they are here are a memory jogger of what these packages are and what to describe.
 Then the files names can be erased.
 I do think leaving the